 OPEN TO ALL MEMBER RESOURCES

-Mitigate Racial Bias in Retail Charter
+Mitigate Racial Bias in Retail and Customer Service Charter Collaboration

 What if you could help transform the retail sector into one that welcomes everyone?